|Pilot 1st Lt George O. Burgess, O-665520 (rescued) Flint, MI

-Took off from Tsili-Tsili Airfield at 8:40am on a mission to escort B-25s over Wewak, arriving at 10:15am at 20,000'.
+On October 22, 1943 took off from Tsili-Tsili Airfield at 8:40am on a mission to escort B-25s over Wewak, arriving at 10:15am at 20,000'.
 Weather was scattered clouds and overcast at 10,000'.
 Last seen by Captain flight leader William D. Dunham, as their flight engaged Ki-61 Tonys at 17,00' off southwest coast of Kairiru Island at 10:20am.
 Burgess left the target but became lost in bad weather until he ran short of fuel.
 Bailed out over the mouth of the Fly River.

 After the mission, planes of the 342nd FS searched the Ramu Valley, Markham Valley, Yule Island and Fly River area for four successive days.
 A PBY Catalina also searched unsuccessfully.